sagemath/trac_to_gh/Issue 4058.md

 # Issue 4058: [with patch, needs review] move integer ring to the new coercion model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4058

 Original creator: robertwb